Should you move your Etsy store to Amazon Handmade?

 The internet is full of online marketplaces for you to sell your wares.
 But is there a clear leader for handmade products specifically?

 About Etsy: A Well-Known Artisanal Marketplace

 Etsy first launched its specialized online marketplace in 2005, a site dedicated to the sale of handmade and vintage goods.
-Over a decade later, the company dominates the market.
+More than 15 years later, the company still dominates the market.
 It has earned a reputation as the champion of the little guy.